ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 To create an auto scale instance group by using the CLI, you must complete the following tasks:

 1. Make sure that you have the required IBM {{site.data.keyword.iamshort}} (IAM) permissions to create instance group resources.
-For more information, see [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+For more information, see * [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started&interface=ui).
 2. Create an instance template that is used to provision instances in your group.
 3. Create an instance group in a single region that is made up of like virtual server instances.
 4. Create an instance group manager so that you can apply your scaling policies.